WolfElkan/hst3/README.md

 `c` | Will match only enrollments in the *current* year `p` | Will match only enrollments in *past* years.
-`$` | Will match only enrollments for which tuition has been paid `@` | Will match an audition or skill assessment for the specified course, even if the audition was failed.
-If omitted, word will match only actual enrollments, not auditions.
+`$` | Will match only enrollments for which tuition has been paid `@?` | Will match an audition or skill assessment for the specified course, even if the audition was failed.
+If no `@` is included, word will match only actual enrollments, not auditions.
-`@@`| Will match only a *successful* audition.
-A student is considered eligible to audition for a course if they would be eligible to enroll in it, should they pass an audition.
+Note: A student is considered eligible to audition for a course if they would be eligible to enroll in it, should they pass an audition.

 ### Boolean Operators